Published:

 • 5700: Utilities

-Step 4: Craft clear & consistent naming conventions
+Step 4: Use clear & consistent naming conventions

 Be consistent.
 Do not use "Con Ed" for one utility entry and "Electric Bill" for another.
 Standardize names (e.g., "Utilities - Electric") to ensure reports are readable.

-Common mistakes in COA setup and how to avoid them
+Common chart of account mistakes (and how to avoid them)

 Setting up a chart of accounts for real estate requires precision, and many investors fall into traps that create long-term headaches.
 Avoiding these errors early protects your portfolio from audit risks and operational inefficiencies.